jpdery/moobile-core-doc/Source/Component/Component.md

 #### Returns:

-- *Boolean* Whether this component has an parent.
+- *Boolean* Whether this component has a parent.

 ----

 ### setWindow(window) {#setWindow}

 Sets the window that contains this component.

-This method is handled by the API and should not be called manually.
+This method is handled by the `Moobile.Component` class and should not be called manually.

 #### Parameters: